Eagle Mountain, California: Schools

 The Desert Center Unified School District at one time operated four schools in the Eagle Mountain and Desert Center areas.
 Eagle Mountain Elementary School was located in the center of the town, Henry J. Kaiser Junior High School and Eagle Mountain High School were located on the east, and Desert Center Elementary School was located in Desert Center, 11 miles away.
-The class of 1983 was the last to graduate from Eagle Mountain High School.
-In 1983, the school district converted the high school into the Eagle Mountain Elementary School, in operation since 1983, educating students in the grades kindergarten through 8th grade.
+The class of 1987 was the last to graduate from Eagle Mountain High School.
+In 1987, the school district converted the high school into the Eagle Mountain Elementary School, in operation since 1983, educating students in the grades kindergarten through 8th grade.

 The remaining three school sites were closed and boarded up.
 Local high school students are bused to Palo Verde High School in Blythe, California, making the 120-mile round trip every day.
 The remaining students in the school district are children of the few full-time residents of Desert Center and children of the employees of the two nearby Metropolitan Water District pumping plants.

-Media use
+In popular culture

 Film

 A portion of the Eagle Mountain Railroad was used in the filming of the 1986 movie Tough Guys in a scene wherein a train is hijacked - pulled by a locomotive Southern Pacific 4449 - and run full throttle to the Mexican border.
 During the filming of the exterior shots of Southern Pacific 4449, the train was stored nightly at the Eagle Mountain rail yards.
 The local school children from Eagle Mountain School took a field trip in early 1986 to visit the train on the location of the shoot along the Eagle Mountain Railroad south of Interstate 10.